NazarPagor/NazarPAGOR/README.md

 [![Header](https://github.com/NazarPagor/NazarPAGOR/blob/main/assets/pablo.png)](https://github.com/NazarPagor)

-## Experienced ReactJS Developer with a demonstrated history of working in the information technology and services industry.
-Skilled in HTML, JS, React.js, Bootstrap ,CSS.
+## Experienced Software Engineer with a demonstrated history of working in the information technology
+and services industry.
+Skilled in SPA frameworks for front-end development, also have knowledge for work with databases, and backend development.

 Languages and Tools